feross/feross.org/_posts/2019-08-28-funding-experiment-recap.md

 **But I have other experiments in the works that I'm way more excited to try out.** Terminal ads seem like they have a limited lifetime.
 There is an effort underway to replace post-install scripts with a [unified format](https://github.com/npm/cli/pull/187) for soliciting donations.
 This will likely lead to the silencing of non-error install script output, which is honestly not a bad idea.
 So, the days of free-form post-install solicitations seem numbered.
 It's important that if npm makes this change, it is coupled with automatic reporting of funding calls-to-action on `npm install` or else the change would merely removes one of the few avenues maintainers have to reach users.

-So it is possible that terminal ads likely still shelf life.
-But this isn't the hill I want to die on.
+So while terminal ads may work for a little while longer, there are clearly better paths forward.
 Onward!

 Approximately 100% of the Fortune 500 use open source code.
 Maintainers are just starting to wake up to our own power.
 Expect to be surprised.
 This certainly won't be the last open source funding experiment.